-New Zealand: In New Zealand, Westpac Institutional Bank refers to the brand under which products and services are provided by either

-Westpac or Westpac New Zealand Limited ("WNZL").
+New Zealand: In New Zealand, Westpac Institutional Bank refers to the brand under which products and services are provided by either Westpac or Westpac New Zealand Limited ("WNZL").
 Any product or service made available by WNZL does not represent an offer from Westpac or any of its subsidiaries (other than WNZL).
 Neither Westpac nor its other subsidiaries guarantee or otherwise support the performance of WNZL in respect of any such product.
-The current disclosure statements for the New Zealand branch of Westpac and WNZL can be obtained at the internet address www.westpac. co.nz.
-For further information please refer to the Product Disclosure Statement (available from your Relationship Manager) for any product for which a Product Disclosure Statement is required, or applicable customer agreement.
-Download the Westpac NZ QFE Group Financial Advisers Act 2008 Disclosure Statement at www.westpac.co.nz.
+The current disclosure statements for the New Zealand branch of Westpac and WNZL can be obtained at the internet address www.westpac.co.nz.

 China, Hong Kong, Singapore and India: This material has been prepared and issued for distribution in Singapore to institutional investors, accredited investors and expert investors (as defined in the applicable Singapore laws and regulations) only.
 Recipients in Singapore of this material should contact Westpac Singapore Branch in respect of any matters arising from, or in connection with, this material.
 Westpac Singapore Branch holds a wholesale banking licence and is subject to supervision by the Monetary Authority of Singapore.
 Westpac Hong Kong Branch holds a banking license and is subject to supervision by the Hong Kong Monetary Authority.
 Westpac Hong Kong branch also holds a license issued by the Hong Kong Securities and Futures Commission (SFC) for Type 1 and Type 4 regulated activities.
 This material is intended only to "professional investors" as defined in the Securities and Futures Ordinance and any rules made under that Ordinance.
-Westpac Shanghai and Beijing Branches hold banking licenses and are subject to supervision by the China Banking Regulatory Commission (CBRC).
+Westpac Shanghai and Beijing Branches hold banking licenses and are subject to supervision by the China Banking and Insurance Regulatory Commission (CBIRC).
 Westpac Mumbai Branch holds a banking license from Reserve Bank of India (RBI) and subject to regulation and supervision by the RBI.

 UK: The contents of this communication, which have been prepared by and are the sole responsibility of Westpac Banking Corporation London and Westpac Europe Limited.
-Westpac (a) has its principal place of business in the United Kingdom at Camomile Court, 23 Camomile Street, London EC3A 7LL, and is registered at Cardiff in the UK (as Branch No. BRO0106), and (b) authorised and regulated by the Australian Prudential Regulation Authority in Australia.
+Westpac (a) has its principal place of business in the United Kingdom at Camomile Court, 23 Camomile Street, London EC3A 7LL, and is registered at Cardiff in the UK (as Branch No. BR00106), and (b) authorised and regulated by the Australian Prudential Regulation Authority in Australia.
 Westpac is authorised in the United Kingdom by the Prudential Regulation Authority.
-Westpac is subject to regulation by the
+Westpac is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
+Westpac Europe Limited is a company registered in England (number 05660023) and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.